teiband/python-plot-utilities/docs/two_columns.md

     show_stats : <bool>
         Whether or not to show the statistical test results (F statistics and p-value) on the figure.
+    sort_by : <str>
+        Option to arrange the different categories in `categorical_array` in the violin plot.
+Valid options are: {'name', 'mean', 'median', None}.
+        None means no sorting, i.e., using the hashed order of the category names; 'mean' and 'median' mean sorting the violins according to the mean/median values of each category; 'name' means sorting the violins according to the category names.
+    vert : <bool>
-    **violinplot_kwargs :
+        Whether to show the violins as vertical **violinplot_kwargs :
         Keyword arguments to be passed to plt.violinplot().
         (https://matplotlib.org/api/_as_gen/matplotlib.axes.Axes.violinplot.html)